-- Annual reviews of EHCPs, ensuring students are invited to share their views at the Annual Review meeting. - PPP documents for students who are identified as having SEND. - One Page Profiles, allowing students and parents/carers to convey their perspectives. - SENCo involvement at Parent-Teacher-Meetings, upon request. - Regular planning and review meetings organised to ensure that appropriate interventions and support are provided to meet individual student needs.
-Meetings involve parent/carer and student participation. - Promoting and maintaining effective communication between all professionals involved with a child/young person. - Meetings with other professions, such as Educational Psychologist or Speech and Language Therapist. - Effective communication between primary schools and colleges at the point of transition.
+• Annual reviews of EHCPs, ensuring students are invited to share their views at the Annual Review meeting.

+- PPP documents for students who are identified as having SEND. - SENCo involvement at Parent-Teacher-Meetings, upon request. - Regular planning and review meetings organised to ensure that appropriate interventions and support are provided to meet individual student needs. - Promoting and maintaining effective communication between all professionals involved with a child/young person. - Meetings with other professionals, such as the Educational Psychologist or Learning Support Services' Specialist Teachers. - Effective communication between primary schools and colleges at the point of transition.